 What is Vaporization?

-Vaporization can be defined as the process in which liquid state changes into the vapour state.
+Vaporization can be defined as the process in which the liquid state changes into the vapour state.
 As a result of an increase in temperature, the kinetic energy of the molecules increases.
-Due to the increases in kinetic energy, the force of attraction between the molecules reduces.
+Due to the increase in kinetic energy, the force of attraction between the molecules reduces.
 As a result, they escape into the surrounding in the form of vapours.
 This process involves the consumption of heat energy.